Skip to main content

 roofcrafters commercial roof replacement

+Other things to consider are the age of the existing roofing materials, tree coverage, and foot traffic on the roof.
 The older a commercial roof gets the more it will expand and contract due to thermal climate changes.
 Older roofs often need just a little more TLC to get the most out of them.

-How much does Commercial Roof Maintenance cost in Tampa?
+How Much Does Commercial Roof Maintenance Cost in Tampa?

-Is it a steep slope roof with shingles or a metal roof?
-Or is it a low slope or a flat roof with a single-ply or modified bitumen roof system?
+• Or is it a low slope or a flat roof with a single-ply or modified bitumen roof system?

-What is the square footage of the roof?
+• What is the square footage of the roof?

-How many drains, penetrations, or mechanical units is on the roof?
+• How many drains, penetrations, or mechanical units is on the roof?

-What condition is the existing roofing system in?
+• What condition is the existing roofing system in?

 On average commercial roof maintenance costs between .15 cents per square foot to .30 cents per square foot.
 To do roof maintenance on a 20,000-square-foot building.
 You'd be looking at somewhere between $3,000 and $6,000 depending on the specific factors of the building and the existing condition of the roof system.